rocicorp/replicache/doc/docs/how-it-works.md

 Understanding Replicache starts with the _Client View_.

 The Client View is the set of key/value pairs that Replicache is synchronizing at any point in time.
+It is the Replicache Client's _view_ of the server's data.
+Typically there is a 1-1 correspondence between items in the server's datastore and items in the Client View, for example rows in the server's database and key/value pairs in the Client View.

-The server has the _authoritative_ version of the Client View: Whatever it says the Client View contains is what apps will see.
-The only exception is local mutations (discussed further below).
+The server is the _authoritative_ source of the Client View.
+With the exception of local mutations which are discussed below, the app will see the Client View returned by the server.
+In this sense the server is the source of truth for the Client View -- all clients will converge on the data it returns.

 Replicache _pulls_ updates to the Client View periodically from the `/replicache-pull` endpoint on your server.
 Return a JSON cookie describing the last pulled state with each response.